 Investment Director, NWAF

 Noribachi’s manufacturing success has been celebrated by the likes of Forbes and Inc. Magazine.
 The success of its social impact was honored earlier this month by Los Angeles Mayor, Eric Garcetti, who issued the State of the City address from Noribachi’s headquarters on April 14.
-A recording of the address and videos on Noribachi’s work can be accessed via the City of Los Angeles website.

 “Noribachi’s social impact and strong returns inspired us to make a deep investment from our mission-related investment portfolio,” said Amy Jensen, the Foundation’s investment director.
 “The fact that Mayor Garcetti is honoring Noribachi underscores the importance of its work and the potential to help transform communities.”